 Prospective students are encouraged to visit Wilson Tech during their sophomore year.
 School orientations are arranged by the Tech counselor and the home school liaison at the district's discretion.
-Tech allots two mornings in November, December and March as well as four mornings in January for home school visitations.
-There is also a scheduled Visitor Make-Up day in March.
+Tech allots three mornings in December and February as well as two mornings in January for home school visitations.
+There is also a scheduled Open House in March.
 Component school districts may request alternative dates that better meet their scheduling needs.

 They can also request additional tours or individual visits by contacting Tech counselors assigned to specific campus sites.
 Every effort will be made to accommodate these requests.
 Unauthorized visitations are not permitted.
 Tech students may not bring friends or visitors to class unless a formal request has been made by the home high school.